studio-neptune/nepcoreo/README.md

 ## Why We Upload It

-Due to [Star Neptune BOT](https://snb.starinc.xyz) project has been delay for 5 years, so we put it to GitHub as an opensource project.
+Due to [Star Neptune BOT](https://snb.starinc.xyz) project has been delayed for 5 years, so we put it to GitHub as an opensource project.

 ## Requirement